 This week, I’d like to highlight several bills the CLC is supporting related to our policy priorities.
 The CLC public policy priorities are set by 18 Texas Baptists from across the state who represent a wide swath of Texas Baptist life.
 To review, policy priorities set by our commissioners for the 85th Legislative Session, click here.

 HB 1936 prohibits county and city governments from entering contracts with abortion providers.
 Some city and county governments have entered contracts with Planned Parenthood for health services.
-While we/p>/p>/a>/a>... [continue]
+While we support access to affordable health care for low income women, we believe local... [continue]

 Good Friday takes off the mask of sin